keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 The
 [KLT End-to-end exercise](generic-gs)
-exercise provides a more detailed exercise for managing the release lifecycle with pre- and post-deployment evaluations and tasks.
+exercise provides a more detailed exercise for managing the deployment lifecycle with pre- and post-deployment evaluations and tasks.